TheBooklover/free-genai-bootcamp-2025/genai-architecting/Readme.md

 ### **Requirements**
 #### **Business Requirements (Goals & Objectives)**
-- Provide an **AI-powered, interactive language learning experience** that adapts to students’ progress
+- Provide an **AI-powered, interactive language learning experience** that adapts to students' progress
 - Deliver **real-time feedback** on pronunciation, vocabulary, and sentence structure
 - Ensure **teacher oversight** with analytics on student progress